i05nagai/memorandum/language/english_speaking.md

         * the whole business has been a colossal failure/mistakes.
         * It was a colossal waste of time
     * extremely large
+        * in the center of the hall stood a colossal wooden statue, decorated in ivory and gold
+        * they were asking a colossal amount of money for the house
 * vary
     * Companies have been expanding lobally or decades, with varying degree of success
 * pros and cons